Victor-Yao/MyTools/README.md

 # MyTools

 Build and share my tools for debugging, log analysis and etc.

-1. ### logparser_cmd.bat
+1. ## LogParser Batch

-    A batch file wraps log parser to transfer IIS log to CSV format
+    Use LogParser to convert IIS/FTP log to CSV format

     - Prerequsite:
       Download and install [LogParser](https://www.microsoft.com/en-us/download/details.aspx?id=24659)

-    - Clone this batch file.
+    - Clone batch file.

-    - Collect IIS logs and drag the foler over script.
-The csv log files will export to sub folder "ret".
+    - Drag the folder which contants IIS log or FTP log over batch file.
+The batch file will export csv files to subfolder names "ret".

+1. ## Perfmon analysis script

+    Analyzes a performance monitor log to provide a generic high level analysis
+    - Clone batch file.

+    - Drag the perfmon log over vbs script file.
+It will save the result in a text file.